For daily wit & wisdom, sign up for the Almanac newsletter.

 For larger breeds such as Jersey Giants, allow an additional square foot of floor space per bird.
 Learn more about the sizes of different chicken breeds.

 You’ll stuff nesting boxes with straw or sawdust so the eggs don’t break.
-On average, a chicken will lay an egg every one to two days.
+On average, a chicken will lay an egg every 1 to 2 days.
 Adding a few “dust boxes” filled with sand is also a good idea, as chickens often clean themselves with “dust bathing,” which will help them keep clean and mite-free.

 8. Electricity